Single-file React/TSX bespoke web artifacts via the bwa CLI.

 }

-Install or update the Pi package from the remote repo:
+Install or update the Pi package when Pi should load the bundled bespoke-web-artifact skill:

 From a local checkout